-Legal Authority Clause Standard Text Alternate Text in Addition to TEX GOVT CODE §2262.051(d)(1) Guidance Indemnification (General) RESPONDENT SHALL DEFEND, INDEMNIFY AND HOLD HARMLESS THE STATE OF TEXAS AND AGENCY, AND/OR THEIR OFFICERS, AGENTS, EMPLOYEES, REPRESENTATIVES, CONTRACTORS, ASSIGNEES, AND/OR DESIGNEES FROM ANY AND ALL LIABILITY, ACTIONS, CLAIMS, DEMANDS, OR SUITS, AND ALL LABILITY, ACTIONS, CLAIMS, DEMANDS, OR SUITS, AND ALL RELATED COSTS, ATTORNEY FEES, AND EXPENSES ARISING OUT OF, OR RESULTING FROM ANY ACTS OR OMISSIONS OF RESPONDENT OR ITS AGENTS, EMPLOYEES, SUBCONTRACTORS, ORDER FULFILLERS, OR SUPPLIERS OF SUBCONTRACTORS, IN THE EXECUTION OR PERFORMANCE OF THE CONTRACTORS IN THE EXECUTION OR PERFORMANCE OF THE CONTRACT AND ANY LAWSUIT AND RESPONDENT MAY NOT AGREE TO ANY LAWSUIT AND RESPONDENT MAY NOT AGREE TO ANY SETILEMENT WITHOUT FIRST OBTAINING THE CONCURRENCE FROM THE OFFICE OF THE TEXAS ATTORNEY GENERAL WHEN TEXAS STATE AGENCIES ARE NAMED DEFENDANTSIN ANY LAWSUIT AND RESPONDENT MAY NOT AGREE TO ANY SETILEMENT WITHOUT FIRST OBTAINING THE CONCURRENCE FROM THE OFFICE OF THE TEXAS ATTORNEY GENERAL WRITTEN NOTICE TO EACH OTHER OF ANY SUCH CLAIM.
-TEX CONST Art VIII § 6 2254.0031 2254.0031 EXCEPTION: See "Indemnification (Engineering or Architectural Services)" NOTE: Depending on the transaction, the parties may also negotiate an additional indemnification clause to specifically address intellectual property.
-See "Indemnification (IP)."
+Legal Authority Clause Standard Text Alternate Text in Addition to TEX GOVT CODE §2262.051(d)(1) Guidance Indemnification (General) RESPONDENT SHALL DEFEND, INDEMNIFY AND HOLD HARMLESS THE STATE OF TEXAS AND AGENCY, AND/OR THEIR OFFICERS, AGENTS, EMPLOYEES, REPRESENTATIVES, CONTRACTORS, ASSIGNEES, AND/OR DESIGNEES FROM ANY AND ALL LIABILITY, ACTIONS, CLAIMS, DEMANDS, OR SUITS, AND ALL RELATED COSTS, ATTORNEY FEES, AND EXPENSES ARISING OUT OF, OR RESULTING FROM ANY ACTS OR OMISSIONS OF RESPONDENT OR ITS AGENTS, EMPLOYEES, SUBCONTRACTORS, ORDER FULFILLERS, OR SUPPLIERS OF SUBCONTRACTORS IN THE EXECUTION OR PERFORMANCE OF THE CONTRACT AND ANY PURCHASE ORDERS ISSUED UNDER THE CONTRACT THE DEFENSE SHALL BE COORDINATED BY RESPONDENT WITH THE OFFICE OF THE TEXAS ATTORNEY GENERAL WENTLAWSUIT AND RESPONDENT MAY NOT AGREE TO ANY SETTLEMENT WITHOUT FIRST OBTAINING THE CONCURRENCE FROM THE OFFICE OF THE TEXAS ATTORNEY GENERAL MEND THE OFFICE OF THE TEXAS ATTORNEY GENERAL RESPONDENT WITHOUT FIRST OBTAINING THE CONCURRENCE FROM THE OFFICE OF THE TEXAS ATTORNEY GENERAL RESPONDENT TAND AGENCY AGREE TO ANY SETTLEMENT WITHOUT FIRST OBTAINING THE CONCURRENCE FROM THE OFFICE OF THE TEXAS ATTORNEY GENERAL RESPONDENT TO EACH OTHER OF ANY SUCH CLAIM.
+TEX CONST Art VIII § 6 2254.0031 2254.0031 EXCEPTION: See "Indemnification (Engineering or Architectural Services)" NOTE: Depending on the transaction, the parties may also negotiate an additional indemnification clause "Indemnification (IP)."
 Vendor created liability under a contract may pose a financial risk to the State in violation of the prohibition against Excess Obligations.
 Legal counsel should be sought prior to the agency agreeing to a mutual indemnification or indemnification of another entity as such an obligation may constitute a "debt" in violation of law.
 See Tex.
-Att y Gen. Op.
+Att'y Gen. Op.
 No. MW- 475 (1982).
 A statute may expressly authorize the state's indemnification of another entity.
-See TeX GOVT CODE § 808.003.
-Supplemental text to the required clause may include the following: THIS PARAGRAPH IS NOT INTENDED TO AND SHALL NOT BE CONSTRUED TO REQUIRE RESPONDENT TO INDEMNIFY OR HOLD HARMLESS THE STATE OR AGENCY FOR ANY CLAIMS OR LIABILITIES RESULTING FROM THE NEGLIGENT ACTS OR OMISSIONS OF AGENCY OR ITS EMPLOYEES.
-Respondent or any other entity under the contract.
+See TeX.
+GOVT CODE § 808.003.
+Supplemental text to the required clause may include the following: THIS PARGRAPH IS NOT INTENDED TO AND SHALL NOT BE CONSTRUED TO REQUIRE RESPONDENT TO INDEMNIFY OR HOLD HARMLESS THE STATE OR AGENCY FOR ANY CLAIMS OR LIABILITIES RESULTING FROM THE NEGLIGENT ACTS OR OMISSIONS OF AGENCY FOR ANY CLAIMS OR LIABILITIES RESULTING FROM THE NEGLIGENT ACTS OR OMISSIONS OF AGENCY FOR ANY CLAIMS OR LIABILITIES RESULTING FROM THE NEGLIGENT ACTS OR OMISSIONS OF For the avoidance of doubt, Agency shall not indemnify Respondent or any other entity under the contract.